yli3/RepData_PeerAssessment1/PA1_template.md

 Now `Total steps per day` has mean `10821.2` and median `11015`.
 To compare, the original results from the NA-omitted dataset were mean `10766.2` and median `10765`.

 The impact is modest, but both mean and median have shifted upwards.
-This method of imputing `NA` values suggests that the missing dates from this interval removed some potentially more active days from the original dataset.
-It's important to caution that other methods (such as median interval steps) may have yielded much different results, but for purposes of this assignment, *quality* of the method was not a consideration so much as illustrating its execution.
+This method of imputing `NA` values suggests, then, that the missing dates produced a slight downwards bias by excluding observations from some of the days likely to have been more active in the dataset.
+It's important to caution that other methods (such as median interval steps) may paint a much different picture, but for purposes of this assignment, the merits of the `NA` imputing method are secondary to its demonstration.

 ## Daily activity: weekdays versus weekends

 Continuing to work with the completed dataset, we return to revisit more broadly our earlier suggestion that activity patterns may be different for different days of the week.
-Here, we'll consider **average daily activity** per interval, comparing weekdays versus weekends.
+Here, we'll consider the difference in **weekday** and **weekend** observations for average daily activity per 5-minute interval.

 To do this, we'll introduce a factor variable to `dt.complete` indicating whether each observation falls on a weekday or weekend.
 For convenience, we'll make use of the `chron` package's `is.weekend` function: